bugsbugsbux/notes-on-nix/notes-on-nix.md

 Derivations are created ("instantiated") with the builtin function `derivation` or a wrapper around it.
-It creates the "\*.drv" file in the nix store, which contains the actual build instructions used when building ("realising") the derivation with `nix-build`.
+It creates the "\*.drv" file in the nix-store, which contains the actual build instructions used when building ("realising") the derivation with `nix-build`.
 Moreover, it returns a derivation object, which is a set with the attribute `type="derivation";` that can be used to reference the derivation and